sonatype/artifact-resolver/README.md

 ..and Nexus 3 should get around to having a REST API that does this magic for you eventually.

 ## Dude!
-This sucks balls!!!
+This is lame!!!

-Yep.
-Its free as in Free Range Turkey...the rest is up to you.
+Sure.
+It's free though.
+Free as in Free Range Turkey...the rest is up to you.

 ## Dude!
 I've read this far.
 What do I win?